derekaraujo19/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    I was getting a 5XX error in the browser console, so I checked my Rails server logs.
+It was saying uninitialized constant "Toys," so when I checked the controller, I realized it should be creating from the "Toy" model, not the "Toys" model.

 - Update the number of likes for a toy

   - How I debugged:
+    Upon clicking update, I received an 'unexpected end of JSON input' error.
+That told me that json was not being sent, so I went to the controller and added a render json line.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    Clicking on Donate to Goodwill gave me a '404 not found' error.
+In the network tab of the browser, it was showing that there were no delete routes matching the request.
+When I checked the routes file, the :destroy action was not listed as a route.